Detroit Red Wings made big investment in Alex DeBrincat. It's already paying off.

 Alex DeBrincat delivered what the Detroit Red Wings wanted right away.

 The two-time 40-goal scorer put the puck in the net when the Wings needed it, providing a scoring punch at a critical time.
-DeBrincat's first goal of the season, in the Wings' first game, drew even with their opponent.
+DeBrincat's first goal of the season, in the Wings' first game, drew them even with their opponent in the third period Thursday.

 "I’ve talked how many times about how last year we had some really good team games going, couldn’t find that goal," coach Derek Lalonde said.
 "That’s exactly what we’re looking for.
 We had a great team game going, and we needed that goal, and he gives it to us."